bosun-ai/swiftide-website/src/content/docs/tutorials/indexing-and-querying-code.md

 description: Learn how to build an application that can answer questions about your code
 ---

-# Building a code question answering pipeline with Swiftide

 In this tutorial, we will cover the basics of indexing and querying code with Swiftide.
 Step by step we will set up the required dependencies and build up a pipeline.
 We will then manually build a query function to answer a user's question.

 The full code is available on the [github tutorial repository](https://github.com/bosun-ai/swiftide-tutorial/tree/master/indexing-and-querying-code).